masciugo/genealogy/README.md

 #### spouse option

 You can also consider individual's consort providing the option `:spouse => true` which will make genealogy keep track of the current spouse through the extra spouse association.
 The term 'spouse' here is really different from the spouse mentioned so far which was intended to refer the individual with who someone bred something.
-Spouse association, for the moment, never comes into play while querying or building the genealogy on other relatives!
-In the future spouse association can be used but referential integrity among parents and current spouse must be strongly considered.
+Spouse association, for the moment, never comes into play while querying or building the genealogy on derived familiar relationships!
+In the future spouse association can be used to add/remove siblings/offspring in a more concise way.

 #### defaults